Physicians Program

 7:30 AM - 9:00 AM

-What's New and Different? - Regent Ballroom 2 & 3
+Forefront of Forefoot and Beyond - Regent Ballroom 2 & 3

 Faculty: Sarah Abshier, DPM and Jeffrey Lehrman, DPM